Nissan Kicks: Second generation (P16; 2024)

 The second-generation Kicks debuted in the U.S. on 22 March 2024 for the 2025 model year.
 The model is 71 mm longer, 41 mm wider and 20 mm taller, with around 50 mm longer wheelbase.

 The U.S. market model is powered by a larger 2.0-litre petrol engine, which is 13 kW more powerful than the 1.6-litre petrol engine used by the previous generation Kicks.
 An Xtronic branded CVT is the only available choice in the US market.
 For the first time outside of Japan, the Kicks is also available with optional all-wheel drive.

 The interior features twin 7-inch screens that serve as the gauge cluster and infotainment system, which offers Bluetooth connectivity, an aux jack and a USB type-A port.
 They can be optionally upgraded to 12.3-inch screens with upgraded infotainment which offers wireless Android Auto and Apple CarPlay support.
 An available 10-speaker Bose sound system features speakers integrated into the front passenger seats' headrests.
 A front wireless charging pad is optional in the centre console, along with up to four USB type-C ports.

-Cloth seating is standard with optional heated front seats, while higher trims receive leatherette seating surfaces.
+Cloth seating is standard with optional heated front seats, while the SR trim receives leatherette seating surfaces.
 The driver's seat is 6-way manually adjustable, while the passenger seat is 4-way adjustable.
 Both rows feature an improved seating design Nissan calls Zero Gravity.

 Production of the North American market second-generation Kicks will be done in Aguascalientes, Mexico.
 Nissan was forced to delay the start of production (SOP) date by an additional six months from the initially planned December 2023 to June 2024 due to several issues, such as failure to pass crash safety tests and tooling theft at a supplier factory in Mexico.